venkyscafe/Docker/docker_network/README.md

 Step 3: Now try to get the ip address of the containers that we have created, even though the containers are created from the host they would have serial CIDR subnet IP's such as - 172.17.0.2, 172.17.0.3, 172.17.0.4, so on and so forth.
 Still its always a good practice to use the following command to get the IP address in case if we have too many containers.

 > [!NOTE]
-> using `docker inspect` along with `grep -i` to ignore case sensitive and `grep -E' for enables extended regular expressions.
+> using `docker inspect` along with `grep -i` & `grep -E` to ignore case sensitive and enabling extended regular expressions.

 ```
 CMD -> docker inspect <CONTAINER_NAME1> <CONTAINER_NAME2> <CONTAINER_NAME3> | grep -Ei '"ipaddress":|"networkmode":'